 Connect the device to the network by attaching the network cable to the DeviceNet Micro connector on the side of the device.
+Connect the remote transducer cable to the three pin connector located on either the top the can or under the DeviceNet Micro connector.
 If power has already been applied to the network, go to Step 6.